 Preparing data for SEBE¶

-SEBE plugin: located at UMEP -> Processor -> Solar Energy -> Solar Energy on Building Envelopes (SEBE) in the menu bar.
+SEBE plugin: located at UMEP > Processor > Solar Radiation > Solar Energy on Building Envelopes (SEBE) in the menu bar.

-Critical is the building and ground DSM for the calculations in SEBE.
+Critical for the calculations in SEBE is the building and ground DSM.

-Optionally vegetation (trees and bushes) can be included as they can shadow buildings, walls and roofs reducing the potential solar energy production
+Optionally vegetation (trees and bushes) can be included as they can shadow ground, walls and roofs reducing the potential solar energy production.

 Two vegetation DSMs are required when the Use vegetation DSMs is ticked: